 Before joining Homeolux, Liza was an investment analyst at foundations and endowments including Trinity Church, SUNY Stony Brook, and The Juilliard School.
 Prior to that, she managed a $100M+ strategic investment portfolio at Amex.
 Liza began her career as a corporate loan officer at Raiffeisenbank.

 Liza holds an MBA from Fordham University, with a concentration in finance and accounting.
 She is passionate about helping disadvantaged groups find empowerment through economic opportunity and has mentored immigrant-owned businesses as a volunteer for Net Impact.

 Ale is placed at a unique intersection of operations, marketing, project management, and creativity.
 She has worked with tech, wellness, and fashion startups as well as established advertising companies including McCann Erickson and Foote, Cone & Belding.
-Ale brings this diverse experience as well as grit and an obsession with execution to her role as General Manager of HomeoLux.
+Ale brings this diverse experience as well as grit and an obsession with execution to her role as Assistant Director of Operations of HomeoLux.

 Ale’s work in advertising has earned her a Cannes Lions award for campaign effectiveness.
 She holds an MBA from Vilnius Gediminas Technical University.
 She is passionate about photography and enjoys learning about non-invasive holistic treatments.

 Dr. Baxter is Founder and CEO of MMJ Labs Pain Relief, whose missions are to eliminate unnecessary pain and uncouple pain from fear.
 She invented VibraCool® to treat tendinitis and decrease opioid use, and her Buzzy® device has been used by over a quarter million people to control needle pain.